ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 device->initDevices(0, 1, surfaceInitialisator);
 ```

-Then we need initialise the get a reference to the Swapchain singleton and initialise it.\
+Then we need to initialize the get a reference to the Swapchain singleton and initialize it.\
-This singleton holds the rendering parameter such as the output size, the color and depth format etc...\
+This singleton holds the rendering parameter such as the output size, the color and depth format, etc...\
-This singleton will also provide the swapchain images requiered to draw on the screen.
+This singleton will also provide the swapchain images required to draw on the screen.

 ```cpp
 SwapChain* swapChain = SwapChain::getSwapChain();
 swapChain->init();
 ```

-## Renderering setup
+## Rendering setup

-Now we need to prepare all the resources we will need for the rendering.
+We need to prepare all the resources we will need for the rendering.

 ### Creating a command buffer
-In Lavacake command buffer are wrapped in the CommandBuffer class
+In Lavacake, command buffer are wrapped in the CommandBuffer class
-You can create them by simply initialising a CommandBuffer instance :
+You can create them by simply initializing a CommandBuffer instance :

 ```cpp
 CommandBuffer  commandBuffer;
 ```

-### Creating a Sempahore
+### Creating a Semaphore

-In LavaCake semmaphore are wraped by the Semaphore class;
+In LavaCake, semaphores are wrapped by the Semaphore class;
-You can create them by simply initialising a shared pointer of a Semaphore instance :
+You can create them by simply initializing a shared pointer of a Semaphore instance :

 ```cpp
 std::shared_ptr<Semaphore> semaphore = std::make_shared<Semaphore>();